hyuncat/hyuncat.github.io/_posts/2025-04-22-object-permanence.md

 ### Powerlessness, despair
 I kept thinking about why I was still struggling with object permanence even after all this time.
 Through our conversation, I realized it was because of how insecure I was in my powerlessness.

-- Because there exist relationships where my predictive models are proven wrong, where despite believing due to XYZ factors my effort is or should be reciprocated, it isn't.
+- Because there exist relationships where despite believing due to XYZ factors my effort is or should be reciprocated, it isn't.
 - Because there exist relationships where I can put in infinite effort, yet due to circumstances beyond my control, they don't pan out as I hope.

-I realized that this powerlessness to avoid sadness is what made me despair.
-That I can never fully enjoy what I have in fear of losing it.
+I realized that this powerlessness—my inability to guarantee the longevity of my relationships—is what made me despair.
+That I can never fully enjoy what I have in fear of always losing it.

 ### A poem on how much you are loved
-In response, Raghav recited a poem back to me:
-One on how it's tragic that people don't realize how much they are loved.
+In response, Raghav recited a poem back to me: One on how it's tragic that people don't realize how much they are loved.
 That you don't know if your smile walking down the street made it possible for someone else to walk the next few blocks; or how people at the office miss you when you're gone.

 I questioned whether the poem is always truly applicable, because what if someone really isn't loved by people like that.

-And he clarified he likes the poem because he feels that way about the world; because he knows and loves so many cool people, and how he often forgets to tell them how cool they are.
+But he clarified he likes the poem because he feels that way about the world; because he knows and loves so many cool people, and how he often forgets to tell them how cool they are.

 Including me.
 How even yesterday, he was working in the butler main room, hoping I would be there.